This article was updated in July 2022.

 A clever way to add to your outreach is to engage your speakers to advocate for the event.
 Something as simple as an email blast or a tweet from a highly acclaimed speaker could do wonders for your event attendance.

-Finally, consider using a registration solution like Banzai to supplement outreach and help achieve goals for your professional regional events.
-Banzai has increased event attendance for Argyle Forum and has a consistently stellar show-rate.
-The major benefit of a registration solution like Banzai is knowing the attendees brought in will be qualified and will show up.
+Finally, consider using a registration solution like Reach to supplement outreach and help achieve goals for your professional regional events.
+Reach increased event attendance for Argyle Forum and has a consistently stellar show-rate.
+The major benefit of a registration solution like Reach is knowing the attendees brought in will be qualified and will show up.